 Tips to help the snowball grow

-In addition to this, apply any extra money like bonuses, pay increases, or sales of a big item directly to your debt snowball.
+Make the magic happen by applying any extra money like bonuses, pay increases, or sales of a big item to your debt snowball.
 Every extra dollar helps your snowball move faster to get you out of debt.

 Celebrate every win

 While the ultimate goal is being debt free, each step along the way is worthy of celebration.
-After all, every month you pay down debt instead of add to it shows how you are actively flipping the script.
+After all, every month you pay down debt instead of adding to it you are actively flipping the script.

 The point is progress.
-The money being paid toward debt today will one day go in your pocket, yours to keep.
+The money you pay towards your debt today will eventually go in your pocket and is yours to keep.
 That’s what you call a celebration.